 BioNano Genomics (BNGO) Receives a New Rating from a Top Analyst

-Maxim Group analyst Jason McCarthy assigned a Buy rating to BioNano Genomics (BNGO) yesterday and set a price target of $2.00.
-The company’s shares closed last Tuesday at $0.83, close to its 52-week low of $0.25.
+In a report released yesterday, Jason McCarthy from Maxim Group assigned a Buy rating to BioNano Genomics (BNGO), with a price target of $2.00.
+The company’s shares closed last Friday at $0.93, close to its 52-week low of $0.25.

 See today’s analyst top recommended stocks >>